52North/helgoland/README.md

 - Or a war-file can be build with the command `npm run bundle-war` of the current development
 - Deploy as a static web page in a web server (e.g. apache)

 Configure your client in the settings.json in the root folder.
-Check this(link) site for the different configuration parameter in the settings.json.
 The main parameters are:

 - `defaultProvider` - this is the default selected provider, when the user starts the client
 - `datasetApis` - this is a list of all supported providers by the client